Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4788.8,4800.84822.md

 ### Transcript

-> that that's a crime don't ask the writer how it ends No
+> what is the ending don't ask her writer that that's a crime don't ask the writer how it ends No is my Unreal Engine pirated if it was